-Apple devices consistently rank among the high-performing products rated by ENERGY STAR, which sets specifications that typically reflect the 25 percent most energy-efficient devices on the market. iMac consumes 58 percent less energy than the requirement for ENERGY STAR.18 iMac features a durable unibody construction and has undergone rigorous testing for durability.
+Apple devices consistently rank among the high-performing products rated by ENERGY STAR, which sets specifications that typically reflect the 25 percent most energy-efficient devices on the market.
+MacBook Air consumes 65 percent less energy than the requirement for ENERGY STAR.